rehierl/node-tree-outliner/3-0-0-associations.md

 associate a sectioning node with its own section.

 Obviously, and as far as possible, an algorithm needs to be able to treat all sectioning nodes alike.
 Associating one type of sectioning nodes with their own section, but not sectioning nodes of another type, would be bad practice.
-That is, because this would always make it necessary to add additional, logic in order to distinguish between the different types of nodes.
+That is, because this would always make it necessary to add additional logic in order to distinguish between the different types of sectioning nodes.

 If any sectioning node would have to be associated with its own section, then no section would ever be truly empty.
 That is, because any section would then